CHINA’S DOOR OPENER TO SOUTHEAST ASIA

 High up on a huge plateau next to the Himalayas, Kunming was far off the rest of China for most of its history.
 The global power struggle of foreign states a century ago initiated its catching-up: Railways to the French and British colonies Indochina and Burma were established, and under the distress of World War II, Kunming grew rapidly in importance.
 From here, Western airfcraft aided the strikes against the Japanese invasion.
 With the refugees from the occupied territories also came the industry that they had evacuated and transported in parts and then rebuilt to produce weapons.
 In those days, Kunming was considered a national redoubt, in case the wartime capital Chongqing would be lost.
 But today, Kunming is destined to develop into China’s open door towards Southeast Asia and India, in order to help obtaining a higher share of the global economy for China.

-Kunming, a bustling metropolis of 4 million people, is an important regional economic powerhouse.
-Southwestern China recently came to enjoy especially high economic growth rates due to the successful combination of China’s opening-up with the „Go West“ initiative of the government.
+A bustling metropolis of 4 million people, Kunming is situated in the outer corner of South West China.
+This macroregion recently came to enjoy especially high economic growth rates due to the successful combination of China’s opening-up with the „Go-West“ initiative of the government.
 The same infrastructural stimulus packages that the State Council granted to so many other administrative units in reaction to the world financial crisis has been appreciated and taken up here as well.
 But, compared to other provincial capitals, Kunming has some long-term features in its favor, in particular the advantageous location near the border, the mild subtropical highland climate all year round, and the impressive beauty of its surroundings which make it a top tourist destination in China.

-The current plans for infrastructural development are convincing.
-First, Kunming is destined to develop into the fourth largest airport in China.
+Current plans for the build-up of the local infrastructure are highly convincing.
+First, Kunming is destined to become the fourth largest airport of China.
 Therefore, it will have to overtake Chengdu and Shenzhen which are better developed cities and have a considerably higher population.
 But Kunming airport already is ahead of some cities of the same development level or size (e.g. Wuhan, Xi’an, Chonqing, Hangzhou).
 Connections within China and to several East Asian countries are already well established, while links to other world regions have yet to be developed (flights currently depart to Paris, Dubai and Calcutta).
 Second, China’s existing infrastructure plans for international high-speed trains center predominantly around Kunming.
 Business travellers and tourists will be able to directly reach Bangkok, Hanoi, Kuala Lumpur and Singapore from here.
 There are even plans for a trainline to India and on to Iran, Turkey and Egypt.
 This may sound overly optimistic, but at least the near future seems bright.
 Third, Kunming is right now in the process of being integrated into China’s own high-speed train network.
 Infrastructural measures in this respect are important to ensure that Kunming will not fall behind the developmental speed of its competitors, the significantly bigger metropolises Chengdu and Chongqing, to which it will soon be linked.
 Also a high-speed train to number-one-metropolis Shanghai via booming Changsha will be opened soon.
 And in the town itself, two metro lines have gone into operation (alltogether six lines are planned): These routes favor Chenggong district which was known as a „ghost town“ and is now expected to attract people looking for apartments in the prestigious area east of Dian lake.

 The high-speed railway link to Chongqing will strengthen inter-city cooperation as well as competition – both being crucial elements of China’s economic boom.
 And with the connection to Shanghai, Kunming comes into reach of the current boomtowns Changsha and Hangzhou.
 Competition with its smaller booming neighbor Guiyang, that is also connected through this line, will intensify.
 However, as the major river in the city, Panlong River, is not much more than a mere canal, Kunming has to cooperate with the ports of Beihai, Zhanjiang and Chongqing to ship its goods.
 Landlocked, it nevertheless strives to become the major logistics hub in the Mekong River Subregion, a probable result when the Pan-Asia railway construction will be finished.